 Originally from Arkansas, Joe loves to travel and has trekked through the jungles and Maya ruins of Central America, volunteered on a farm in Hawaii and an animal shelter in Mexico, and taught English to children in Mexico City.
 He has a BS in Journalism/Communications from Loyola University New Orleans, has studied at La Iberoamericana in Mexico City, and speaks fluent Spanish.
 Joe enjoys spending time with his children, traveling, playing board games and spending time exploring Alaska.
 He has a “never say no” approach to life and is happy to meet with donors to discuss how their gift provides the young people at Covenant House an opportunity to grow into the best version of themselves!

-Laura joined the Covenant House Alaska team as the Chief Financial Officer in July of 2020.
+Laura joined the Covenant House Alaska team as the Chief Financial Officer in July of 2020 and became the Chief Operating Officer in 2021.
 A veteran in the financial field, she found early success with Lithia Motors, Inc. as a foundational team member as they started their trajectory toward financial growth.
 In 1994, Laura moved to Alaska where she enjoyed the freedom of self-employment as she raised her four children.
 It wasn’t long before Laura would be recruited back into the office where she spent 12 years with RIM Architects – starting as an accounting manager and spending the last seven years as the CFO.
 The mission at Covenant House Alaska has always aligned with Laura and she is excited to join the team in the fight to end youth homelessness.